agateau/blog/2016/reordering-a-listview-via-dragndrop-1/index.md

 ## DraggableItemDropArea

-Not much complexity here, we will actually remove this component later in the serie.
+Not much complexity here, we will actually remove this component later in the series.
 Here is the code:

 .. sourcecode:: qml